talhamon77-cyber/INST326_PROJECT/README.md

 ---

-Running the Application
+Running the Application:

-From the repository root:

-python trend_app.py
+python demo.py

 The application will: